DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

     set mem_clk   "${topmodule}clock_21mhz|altpll_component|auto_generated|pll1|clk[0]"
     ```

-    Then I can use the same constraints file with MiST, just by having a MiST-specific constraints file set topmodule to ""
+    Then I can use the same constraints file with MiST, just by having a MiST-specific constraints file set topmodule guest| on DeMiSTified platforms, and set topmodule "" on MiST

     The path to the PLL is then evaluated as guest|clock_21mhz|altpll_component.... on DeMiSTified platforms, and clock_21mhz|altpll_component.... on MiST, using the same constraints file.